 The Recovery and Resilience Plan (PRR) presented in Brussels provides loans to invest in housing, businesses and trains.

-The Recovery and Resilience Plan (PRR) presented by the Portuguese government this Thursday in Brussels foresees the use of loans worth 4.3 billion euros from the Recovery and Resilience Mechanism (MRR) to invest in three areas: social housing, capitalization of companies and Banco de Fomento and purchase of trains.
+The Recovery and Resilience Plan (PRR) presented by the Portuguese government this Thursday in Brussels foresees the use of loans worth 4.3 billion euros from the Recovery and Resilience Mechanism (MRR) to invest in three areas: social housing, capitalization of companies and the development bank and the purchase of trains.